Can You Take Creatine on an Empty Stomach? What the Science (and Real Life) Says

 4. Convenience and Routine

 Taking creatine on an empty stomach can also be incredibly convenient.
-For many of my clients, this fits seamlessly into their morning routine.
-They can mix it with water or a quick pre-workout drink and head to the gym.
-If you’re someone who struggles to remember to take supplements, incorporating creatine into your morning ritual can help ensure you never miss a dose.
+For many of my clients, this fits quite nicely with their morning schedule.
+They might proceed to the gym after mixing it with water or a fast pre-workout drink.
+If you find it difficult to remember to take supplements, including creatine in your morning routine will help guarantee you never miss a dosage.

 Benefits of Taking Creatine on an Empty Stomach